farvardin/garvuino/README.md

 ### AY-3-8910 emulator

-On atmega8 chip, driven by the arduino nano, from the [AVR-AY project](http://avray.ru/)
+On Atmega8 chip, driven by the Arduino nano, from the [AVR-AY project](http://avray.ru/)

- * It can replay sinclair, atari, amstrad chiptunes from the sd card
+ * It can replay Sinclair ZX Spectrum, Atari ST, Amstrad chiptunes from the sd card.
- * it might be possible to use it as a (very simple and dirty) AY synth.
-We just need to code the synth now.
+ * It might be possible to use it as a (very simple and dirty) AY synth.
+We just need to code the synth in the future.

 ### Sid emulator

-on arduino, from the [sid emulator lib](http://playground.arduino.cc/Main/SID-emulator)
+On Arduino, from the [sid emulator lib](http://playground.arduino.cc/Main/SID-emulator)

- * it can replay some sid files, from the arduino memory, which is limited (so tunes will be cut).
-I'd like to find a way to stream the tune from the sd card, it's probably possible
+ * It can replay some sid files, from the arduino memory, which is limited (so tunes will be cut).
+We'd like to find a way to stream the tune from the sd card, it's probably possible.
- * it can be used as a Sid synth (see previous messages)
+ * It can be used as a Sid synth, driven by midi.

 ### 1-bit music

 From [various 1-bit engines](http://randomflux.info/1bit/viewforum.php?id=5) (on arduino)

- * it can get music from the arduino memory.
-1 bit music don't need much memory so this time a whole song, even a complex one, can fit in the memory.
+ * It can play music from the arduino memory.
+1-bit music don't need much memory so a whole song, even a complex one, can fit in the memory.
 It might be possible to stream data from SD if the 1-bit music engine chosen is the same for all the songs.
  * It should be possible to create a 1-bit synth in the future.
 Probably not an easy task.

 ### Mozzi synth